ofajs/ofa-v4-docs/docs/en/docs/get-started/hello-world.md

 </script>
 ```

-In this example, we assigned the HTML content of the #t1 element to the #t2 and #t3 elements.
+In this example, we assign the HTML content within the #t1 element to the #t2 and #t3 elements.